*Spoilers – If you don’t want to know what happens, stop here!*

 Vive Les Frasers!

-What are you looking forward to with Claire in Season 2?
+What are you looking forward to with Claire in S2?

 Leave a reply in the comment section.
 Please try not to include spoilers.